Choose how the interest is paid

 Put simply…Open Banking allows customers to grant permission for their banking data to be shared from one organisation to another.

 Suncorp Bank has been working with regulators, consumer groups and others to make this happen.
-As of July 1, 2021, Suncorp Bank customers can share their individual deposit account data with authorised third parties.
+Suncorp Bank customers and their nominated representatives and secondary users, can share their personal account, non-personal account and joint account data with authorised third parties.

 This policy describes what data will be available for you to share, how we manage your data, and how to correct your CDR data or make a complaint, if needed.

 - how Open Banking puts you in control of your bank data

 - how you choose what data is shared, who will be able to access it and for how long

 - how you can manage and withdraw your data sharing consent.